ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.5-chain-of-thought/solution/output.md

 };
 ```

-`EventMap` defines the structure of different event types.
-It's an object where each key represents an event name (e.g., "login", "logout", "updateUsername"), and each value is an object describing the event's payload (the data associated with the event).
-For instance, the "login" event has a `username` and `password` property.
-The "logout" event, however, has an empty object `{}` as its payload, indicating that it carries no specific data.
+This `EventMap` is the heart of the matter.
+It's an object where each key represents an event type (e.g., `login`, `logout`, `updateUsername`), and each value is an object describing the event's payload (the data associated with that event).

-### 3. `EventAsDiscriminatedUnion` using IIMT
+### The IIMT Pattern: Creating the Discriminated Union

+Now, let's examine the core part of the code that leverages the Immediately Indexed Mapped Type (IIMT) pattern.

+#### `EventAsDiscriminatedUnion`

 ```typescript
 export type EventAsDiscriminatedUnion = {